Court filing: Tampered emails presented to grand jury in Jake’s Fireworks case - Port Arthur News

 The federal government alleges RPC knowingly bought and sold BDO for human consumption.

-During a detention hearing last summer, prosecutors for the US Attorney’s Office said companies that sell BDO require purchasers to fill out a form asking them to name their business and the chemical’s intended use.
+During a detention hearing last summer, prosecutors for the U.S. Attorney’s Office said companies that sell BDO require purchasers to fill out a form asking them to name their business and the chemical’s intended use.

-Daughtry’s attorney, Dustin Galmor, showed the court that the chemical was available to buy online from Walmart and Amazon.
+Daughtry’s attorney, Dustin Galmor, showed the court the chemical was available to buy online from Walmart and Amazon.

-Five days after the Daughtry’s defense team filed the motion, the US Attorney’s Office assigned Christopher Rapp to be the lead prosecutor on the case.
+Five days after the Daughtry’s defense team filed the motion, the U.S. Attorney’s Office assigned Christopher Rapp as lead prosecutor on the case.
 Michelle Englade previously held the position.

 The prosecution requested an extension to respond to the motion regarding the grand jury testimony.